Healthy Chicago Survey

 A: This survey is based on randomly selected addresses in Chicago and you must be invited to participate.
 Unfortunately, you cannot volunteer to participate.
 This is important because it ensures that each neighborhood is fairly represented in our sample.

 Q: I’m in good health.
 Why do I need to participate?

 A: To have an accurate picture of the health of Chicagoans, we need to hear from people both in good health and in poor health.
 Your address was randomly selected and your responses will help the Chicago Department of Public Health better understand how Chicagoans across the city and in your neighborhood are doing.

 Q: Are my responses going to be confidential?

 A: Your answers are all completely confidential.
 Your information is handled in a secure and confidential manner.
-Answers to survey questions are aggregated, which means that no one person’s answers can be traced back to them.
+Answers to survey questions are aggregated, which means that no one person’s answers will be reported.

 Q: How long will the survey take?

 A: The length of the survey depends on how you answer certain questions, but it takes about 15 or 20 minutes for most people.